HaibaraAi96/k8s-controller/README.md

 #### After we have an overview of the elements involved in a Kubernetes controller, we can start writing a Kubernetes custom controller!

+## Testing Our Work
+To confirm that our custom controller is working, we need to make and apply a change to the ConfigMap.